 If you suspect that your cat is suffering from a dental problem, take them to the vet as soon as possible.
-We have specialist vet dental services to inspect cats’ mouths as part of their routine examinations.
+We can inspect cats’ mouths as part of their routine examinations.
 So if anything’s amiss, it’s unlikely to go unnoticed.

 How to care for your cat’s teeth

 As is always the case when it comes to questions of health, prevention is better than a cure.
-There’s a number of things you can do to help keep your cat’s teeth clean and healthy.
+There are a number of things you can do to help keep your cat’s teeth clean and healthy.

 Most dental problems can be avoided almost entirely if you commit to regularly brushing your cat's teeth.
 All good pet shops sell cat finger brushes and toothbrushes, as well as specialist pet toothpaste.